tethysplatform/tethys/docs/installation/linux.rst

     $ sudo gpasswd -a ${USER} docker
     $ sudo service docker.io restart

 c.
-Log out and log back in to make the changes take effect.
+Close the terminal, then log out and log back in to make the changes take effect.

 .. warning::